Creating Adaptive Graph-Guided Retrieval Copy

 Conclusion: AGR as a Paradigm Shift

-Adaptive Graph-Guided Retrieval represents more than an incremental improvement.
-It's a fundamental paradigm shift in how AI systems approach debugging.
+Adaptive Graph-Guided Retrieval represents more than an incremental improvement—it's a fundamental paradigm shift in how AI systems approach debugging.
 By combining:

 Dynamic graph traversal that mirrors developer intuition